 Strategic Transportation Investments law and consists of more than 1,700 projects across North Carolina.
 Most of these projects were identified through a data-driven scoring approach called Strategic Prioritization.

 View STIP Document

 2020-2029 STIP Development

 Work on the 2020-2029 State Transportation Improvement Program began in April 2018, when the N.C.
-Department of Transportation released data for over 2,100 projects for highway and non-highway modes (aviation, rail, bicycle and pedestrian, ferry and public transportation) across North Carolina.
-These projects were scored through the data-driven scoring approach called Strategic Prioritization.
+Department of Transportation released data for over 2,100 projects for highway and non-highway modes (aviation, rail, bicycle and pedestrian, ferry, and public transportation).
+These projects were scored through Strategic Prioritization.

-To calculate a final score for each project, NCDOT combined the technical score and the score used to rank the project by the division engineer, MPO or RPO.
+To calculate a final score, NCDOT combined the technical score and the score used to rank the project by the division engineer, MPO or RPO.
 Those on the statewide level were scored based entirely on data.

-In August 2019, NCDOT released the final draft of the 2020-2029 STIP, which included both new projects and schedule adjustments.
-This version included 1,319 highway projects, 86 aviation, 234 bicycle and pedestrian, 6 ferry, 23 public transit, and 50 rail projects.
+In August 2019, NCDOT released the final draft of the 2020-2029 STIP, which included new projects and schedule adjustments.
+This version included 1,319 highway, 86 aviation, 234 bicycle and pedestrian, 6 ferry, 23 public transit, and 50 rail projects.